Welcome to our main living space ideas page, where you can get home living area ideas and access our comprehensive photo galleries for each room type.

 8. Man Cave

-A man cave is silly term for a “man’s space” in the home – be it in the basement, garage, shed or otherwise.
-Usually it includes a bar, games, sofas, TV, etc. There’s no one type of design or set of features.
+A man cave refers to a “man’s space” in the home – be it in the basement, garage, shed, or otherwise.
+Usually, it includes a bar, games, sofas, TV, etc. There’s no one type of design or set of features.
 It’s just a name given for a man’s space in the home.
+There are “she sheds” that serve the same purpose for women.

 9. Craft Room

 A craft room can be a fun place for kids or a more serious hobby/sewing place for adults.
-It’s becoming more and more popular with the rise in crafting.
+It’s becoming increasingly popular with the rise in crafting as a hobby.

 10. Home Theater